Large spiders from Asia colonize the East Coast of America

 He compares them to another species that landed in the United States 160 years ago from the tropics, the golden silk spiders (Trichonephila clavipes).

-The researcher explains that the latter is now “everywhere in the southeast (of the country) and does not cause any harm.”
+The latter is now found “everywhere in the southeast.” [du pays]and cause no harm,” the researcher explains.
 “They’ve been there for a long time, they’ve integrated themselves into the ecosystem, and guru spiders could be on the same path.”

 It can even become the meal of some predators, such as lizards or birds.